acheong08/blog/content/blog/2025/wip-location-services.md

 +++
-title = "[WIP] On the Privacy of Apple Location Services"
+title = "[WIP] On the Privacy of Apple Location Services & Analytics"
 +++

 > [Skip technical stuff](#user-relevant-info)

+> Btw this is a sequel to some of my prior research on how the location services work.
+See [https://github.com/acheong08/apple-corelocation-experiments/](https://github.com/acheong08/apple-corelocation-experiments/)

 ## Background

 Contrary to popular belief, GPS is no longer the primary method mobile devices use to determine location.

 Instead, companies like Google and Apple maintain massive databases of Wi-Fi hotspots and cell towers.
-Phones collect signals from these beacons—including strength and identifiers—and use them to triangulate their position, with the help of data provided by these vendors.
+Phones collect signals from these beacons - including strength and identifiers - and use them to triangulate their position, with the help of data provided by these vendors.

 ![Trilateration algorithm for n points](https://r2.duti.dev/blog/images/trilateration.png)

 To build these databases, iOS and Android devices act as passive wardrivers: they continuously report nearby access points to Apple and Google.
 This data is then aggregated across countless devices to determine the locations of access points with high accuracy.

-A recent paper, ["Surveilling the Masses with Wi-Fi-Based Positioning Systems"](https://www.cs.umd.edu/~dml/papers/wifi-surveillance-sp24.pdf) (May 2024), explores how Apple’s location services can be weaponized to track movements worldwide—particularly in sensitive contexts like war zones and natural disasters.
+A recent paper, ["Surveilling the Masses with Wi-Fi-Based Positioning Systems"](https://www.cs.umd.edu/~dml/papers/wifi-surveillance-sp24.pdf) (May 2024), explores how Apple’s location services can be weaponized to track movements worldwide - particularly in sensitive contexts like war zones and natural disasters.

 I found the paper fascinating.
 On the same day it was published, I began reverse engineering the `clls/wloc` endpoint using definitions decompiled from `CoreLocationProtobuf.framework`.
 Over the following weeks, I uncovered additional endpoints, such as: